You, who are on your road

 Graham Nash in Déjà vu

 All over the world millions of people practice mountaineering and rock climbing.
-In many countries mountain sports have become an import factor of everyday life.
+In many countries mountain sports have become an important factor of everyday life.

 The developments in values and general consciousness in modern society have left their marks on mountain sports as well.
 For example, in the face of growing ecological awareness the debates on rock climbers' and mountaineers' right of access to their areas of activity, have led to a reflection process, prompting climbers to take the initiative on ecological issues.
 Internally, a heated discussion on climbing style is being conducted, mainly on the issue of the legitimacy of such climbing aids as bolts, fixed ropes and oxygen.
 The necessary and often fruitful cooperation of climbers with commercial sponsors has confronted many leading activists with the question, what form this interaction should take so as not to sacrifice the credibility and integrity of their sport.
 Last but not least, growing callousness in society is making inroads into mountaineering as well, and is causing deep concern within the climbing community.